thomasp85/lime/README.md

 >
 > Whose models were simply sublime,
 >
-> It gave explanations for it's variations,
+> It gave explanations for their variations,
 >
 > one observation at a time.